-1. NATURE OF OPERATIONS AND GOING CONCERN Nature of Operations
+1. NATURE OF OPERATIONS AND GOING CONCERN

+Nature of Operations

-Nuinsco Resources Limited ("Nuinsco" or the "Company") is a company domiciled in Canada.
+Nuinsco Resources Limited ("Nuinsco" or the "Company") is a company incorporated in Canada.
 The address of the Company's registered office is 80 Richmond St. West, Suite 1802, Toronto, Ontario, M5H 2A4.
-The consolidated financial statements of the Company as at and for the three months ended March 31, 2016 and 2015 comprise the Company and its subsidiaries (together referred to as "Nuinsco" and individually as "Nuinsco entities") and Nuinsco's interest in jointly-controlled entities.
-Nuinsco is primarily engaged in the acquisition, exploration and evaluation of properties for the mining of precious and base metals.
-The Company conducts its activities on its own or participates with others on a joint venture basis.
+The consolidated financial statements of the Company as at and for the years ended December 31, 2016 and 2015 comprise the Company and its subsidiaries (together referred to as "Nuinsco" and individually as "Nuinsco entities").
+Nuinsco is primarily engaged in the acquisition, exploration and evaluation of properties for precious and base metals.
+The Company conducts its activities on its own or participates with others on an investment basis.
 The Company also makes strategic investments through equity or loan financing to companies engaged in the exploration and development of resource properties.